Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers (Started in Fall 2020)1

 - Some faculty may have a longer-than-normal probationary period by stopping the tenure clock.
 Because extensions are formally approved for important extraordinary reasons, such as illness, childbirth or unavoidable delays in research infrastructure, candidates should not be held to higher expectations because of a longer-than-normal probationary period.

-This section contains a description of how the three areas of teaching, scholarship, and service are evaluated by various people and committees involved in the tenure and promotion process.
+This section contains a description of how the three areas of teaching, research/creative activities, and service are evaluated by various people and committees involved in the tenure and promotion process.